Fl0ydR0se/AppBlog/README.md

 # AppBlog

-to run project use: npm run dev || yarn dev
+to run project use command: npm run dev or yarn dev